 Development of a Fuzzy Front End design framework to optimise commercial success of low risk medical device development

-The aim of this research is to develop an alternative approach which focuses on unmet user and clinical needs in low risk medical devices
+The aim of this research is to focus on developing an alternative approach to determine unmet user and clinical needs in low risk medical devices.

 Ireland is one of the leading global hubs for the medical devices industry, generating €10.6 billion in exports and employing more than 25,000 people.
 Ireland is now the second largest exporter of medical products in Europe, behind Germany, and The National Research Prioritisation Report reinforced in 2014 the need to support Ireland’s position as a hub for medical device innovation, through integrating existing enterprise and research strengths to drive development of next generation devices.